Curve-billed Thrasher

 Curve-billed Thrasher, Toxostoma curvirostre maculatum.
 Photograph taken within a residential community in Hereford, Arizona, November 2020.
 Photograph and identification courtesy of Bob Behrstock, Sierra Vista, Arizona (naturewideimages.com).

-The Curve-bill Thrasher is found throughout northern Mexico and in the interior away from the coasts extending as far south as Mexico City.
+The Curve-billed Thrasher is found throughout northern Mexico and in the interior away from the coasts extending as far south as Mexico City.
 The maculatum subspecies is found in western Mexico within the Pacific Slope of southwest Chihuahua and Sonora.